 - Select ‘Yes’ and press the <Enter> key to confirm writing the changes to the disk.
 The install process can take about 10-20 minutes, depending on your machine’s performance.
-When the Debian installer finishes, the machine will be rebooted and the 3CX installation will start automatically.
+When the Debian installer finishes, the machine is rebooted and the 3CX installation starts automatically.

 - “3CX Stable” for the stable edition of the PBX and proceed to the next step.